StuckiSimon/strahl/website/docs/tutorial-basic.md

 });
 ```

 Et voilà!
-You should now see the path tracer rendering the scene.
+You should see the path-traced rendering.

 ## Help me!
 It doesn't work

-Feel free to reach out, happy to help you out and potentially improve guidance or fix bugs.
+Feel free to reach out, happy to help you out and improve guidance or fix bugs.

+See [Support on GitHub](https://github.com/StuckiSimon/strahl?tab=readme-ov-file#support) for contact details.

 ## What's next?

-There's lots more to try out, you can:
+There's lots more to try out.
+Try:

 - do [material configuration](./material/)
 - apply [material mapping](./techniques/material-mapping) to have multiple different materials in the same scene